Building Permit Victoria: What You Need To Know

-The documentation prepared by these building professionals is assessed by the building surveyor a professional who is trained in understanding the building control process.
+The documentation prepared by our qualified Melbourne building designers is assessed by the building surveyor a professional who is trained in understanding the building control process.
 Building surveyors are registered as either Building Surveyor (Limited) or Building Surveyor (Unlimited) and they may be working as private building surveyor or a municipal building surveyor from your local council.

 Documentation For Building Permits

 As a very basic guide and apart from any other information required by the building surveyor, the most basic documentation is to include: